 Discount and promotional opportunities also play into revenue management.
 Usually activated initially to increase sales volume, in environments that involve long-term subscriptions or commitments, the real strategizing around revenue management comes in determining how to roll customers off of promotions and keep them comfortable paying full price.

 The last major factor to consider in revenue management pricing is the sales channel.
-Which sales channel is used can indicate certain details about the customer like price sensitivity or willingness to buy.
-Some revenue management strategies enforce different prices or promotional opportunities depending on which sales channel is used, all with the hopes of providing options most likely to be attractive to the customer profiles most likely to use said channel.
+Which sales channel is used can indicate certain details about the customer like price sensitivity or willingness to buy a service or product.
+Some revenue management strategies enforce different prices or promotional opportunities depending on which sales channel is used, all with the hopes of providing pricing options most likely to be attractive to the customer profiles most likely to use said channel.

 Understanding how price, inventory, marketing, and sales channels work together to influence revenue management, the next big question is how to actually go about implementing it and determining if your company is equipped to engage.
 While many of the benefits of revenue management may seem attractive, be aware that they do require some processes and resources to keep it working.

 First off, revenue management is a data-centric idea.
-Without relevant data and, quite possibly, more importantly, relevant historical data, revenue management won’t function as well as it could.
+Without relevant data and, quite possibly, more importantly, relevant historical data, revenue management solutions won’t function as well as it could.
 It’s important not only to collect detailed information about the products but also about the customer.
-Details that can suggest insights into a customer’s behavior or purchasing habits are invaluable to this process, especially segmentation.
+Details that can suggest insights into a customer’s behavior or purchasing habits are invaluable to a successful revenue management process, especially segmentation.

 Segmentation requires a solid understanding of certain markers that indicate a customer’s likeliness to do one thing over another.
 Look for factors that influence willingness to buy or price sensitivity.
 It often requires a few years of analysis to identify what those markers are for your company but, once you know them, use them as dividers in your yield and revenue management strategy.

 PROS is an industry leader in revenue management technology.
-Not only does PROS’ identify key factors in optimizing revenue but they leverage over thirty years of data science, analytics and machine learning to predict market trends and forecast more accurately without additional data input.
-By using methods rooted in science, PROS’ revenue management tools are able to include even more factors like brand loyalty and scheduling behaviors to create consistently profitable revenue models.
+Not only does PROS’ identify key factors in optimizing revenue, but they also leverage over thirty years of data science, analytics and machine learning in a robust management system that can predict market trends and forecast more accurately without additional data input.
+By using methods rooted in science, PROS’ revenue management solutions are able to include even more factors like brand loyalty and scheduling behaviors to create consistently profitable revenue models.